#Eminem's Anti-#Trump Freestyle Rap Falls On POTUS' Deaf Ears -- Rapper Angry At That 'Motherf***er'!

 — The Source Magazine (@TheSource) November 21, 2017

-Trump is known for launching blistering attacks via his Twitter account that is aimed at people of color and women, as multiple sources have reported.
-He has maintained a steady tweet storm against African American NFL players who have been protesting racism and police brutality of young boys and men of color.
+Trump is known for launching blistering attacks via his Twitter account aimed at people of color and women, as multiple sources have reported.
+He has maintained a steady tweet storm against African-American NFL players who have been protesting racism and police brutality of young boys and men of color.

 The first-time politician shot back at Stephen Curry and the Golden State Warriors team for voicing plans not to attend the customary White House meet-and-greet after a championship win.
-Most recently, Trump lashed out at Lavar Ball, the father of Los Angeles Lakers point guard and UCLA standout, Lonzo Ball.
+Most recently, Trump lashed out at Lavar Ball, the father of Los Angeles Lakers point guard and UCLA standout Lonzo Ball.

 The president took to Twitter and voiced his displeasure for the elder Ball’s refusal to thank him for his alleged role in negotiating the release of his younger son, LaMelo Ball, from detention in China for alleged shoplifting.
 Trump called Mr. Ball “ungrateful” and said he should have left his son in the China “jail.”
 The angry president later called the father an “ungrateful fool” and compared him to “a poor man’s version of Don King.”

-CNN‘s Editor-at-large, Chris Cillizza, denounced the “credit-hogging Trump,” saying his tweets at Ball “crossed a line, even for him.”
+CNN’s editor-at-large, Chris Cillizza, denounced the “credit-hogging Trump,” saying his tweets at Ball “crossed a line, even for him.”

 “Given Trump’s demonstrated willingness — as a candidate and as president — to play on racial stereotypes and racial animus to benefit his own political interests, it’s impossible to ignore the underlying messaging here,” Cillizza added.